Three ways to warm soil for sowing

 Cover with polythene

 Cover the surface of the soil with a sheet of polythene, mulch fabric or roofing felt.
-The protective cover will keep out cold rain and late snow and if you use a dark colour, it will absorb heat from the sun and transfer it to the soil.
+The protective cover will keep out cold rain and late snow.
+Don't worry about the colour of the material – dark colours will absorb heat from the sun and transfer it to the soil, but clear polythene will enable the sun to warm the soil directly.

 Cover with a cloche

-The coarse structure of straw traps pockets of air, which warm up and insulate the soil from cold winds.
-Add a 10cm layer of straw on the soil surface and weight it down using planks, bricks or ridge tiles.
+If you're applying a mulch in spring then choose straw.
+Its coarse structure traps pockets of air, which warm up and insulate the soil from cold winds.
+For best results, add a 10cm layer of straw on the soil surface and weight it down using planks, bricks or ridge tiles.